upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/cfru_dpe_item_sources.md

 same mechanic-filtered held-item pool used by the non-sensible path, so disabled Mega/Z/Dynamax-GMax items are not reintroduced by the fallback.

+Missing expanded movepools/learnsets are also tolerated. `getMovesAtLevel` returns an empty moveset when a species has no loaded movepool entry, so Trainer Held Item randomization simply has no move-based sensible candidates for that Pokemon and reaches the same mechanic-filtered held-item fallback.

 ## Not Mechanic-Filtered Or Not Fully Modeled

 The following caveats remain: